-Chemicals are used during our production process.
-In view of the hazardous nature of the chemicals, we continue to implement management systems for storage and collection of chemicals to protect the safety of our employees.
+The Group attaches great importance to the storage and use of chemicals and we continue to implement management systems for storage and collection of chemicals to protect the safety of our employees.
 Hazardous goods must be stored in a separate warehouse and managed by designated personnel.
 To prevent accidents, employees are prohibited from using fire in warehouses storing hazardous goods, lamps and electrical appliances have to be explosion-proof, and hazard labels should be posted in noticeable places of the warehouse as a warning to our employees.
 The fire exits of warehouses shall remain unblocked at all times and the fire-fighting equipment shall be in good condition so that our employees can take emergency measures in time if an accident occurs.